 Start by treating the rubber parts of a camera better immediately.
 Make sure that you keep rubber away from hot and humid areas.
 Store you camera in a humidity and temperature-controlled areas.

 If the rubber is only just starting to become sticky, you can give it a light dusting of talcum powder to reduce the tackiness.
 Prevention is better than cure, so ensure that you don’t let hand lotions, DEET, or sunscreen get on the rubber parts of the camera.
+DEET is a plasticizer1, and is especially harmful to rubber on your camera.

 How To Stop Rubber Parts On Electronics From Becoming Sticky

-• Store the electronics carefully, away from heat and humidity – as mentioned earlier.
+- Store the electronics carefully, away from heat and humidity – as mentioned earlier.
 This will ensure that your camera equipment does not start becoming sticky because of rubber reversion.

-• Do not use DEET or Sunscreen on your hands while using a camera.
+- Do not use DEET or Sunscreen on your hands while using a camera.
 This is a major reason why rubber on cameras becomes sticky over time.
 Even game controllers become sticky for this reason.

-• Certain types of rubber are prone to becoming sticky and even losing adhesion to the surface that it is applied to.
+- Certain types of rubber are prone to becoming sticky and even losing adhesion to the surface that it is applied to.
 This often happens in tropical climates.
 I have observed this happen on a GoPro Hero2, Zoom H4n Audio Recorder, and other smaller electronic devices.
 If this happens, you may have to just scrape it off.

 How Do You Clean Off Sticky Rubber From a Camera?

-Sometimes the layer of rubber covering a device is thin but very sticky.
-You can remove the layer by applying Isopropyl Alcohol with a cloth, and rubbing it until all the rubber is removed.
-Be careful to not use so much alcohol that it drips into the joints of the camera body.
-Just moisten a cotton or microfibre cloth, with rubbing alcohol, and wipe off the rubber coating until the metal below it is completely clean of it.
+Be careful not to use so much alcohol that it drips into the joints of the camera body.
+Just moisten a cotton or microfibre cloth with rubbing alcohol, and wipe off the rubber coating until the surface below it is completely clean of it.

 Other sources claim that moistened Baking Soda is also useful to remove this thin layer of rubber.
 I would not recommend using either of these techniques with any serious photography equipment as it is quite likely to enter into the camera or lens and damage it permanently.